RadLikeWhoa/old.sacha.me/projects/_posts/2016-1-1-wolfswood-companion.md

   - StoreKit
 pattern: shippo
 background: rgb(40, 45, 49)
+border: "#444"
 link: https://itunes.apple.com/us/app/wolfswood-companion/id1091989511?ls=1&mt=8
 end: 2016
 ---

 Wolfswood Companion is a planning utility for the console game Destiny.
-It helps players with planning the monthly Iron Banner event and how to achieve the maximum level in order to obtain all the rewards.
+It helps players with planning the monthly Iron Banner event and achieving the maximum level in order to obtain all the rewards.

 I've been interested in native application development for a long time, especially on iOS since most of my devices are from that ecosystem.